tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

 ## Layer2Manager
 - Basic understanding
-    - In order for the Layer2 sequencer to receive seigniorage, the SystemConfig address must be registered in the Layer2Manager.
+    - In order for the Layer2 sequencer to receive seigniorage, the RollupConfig address must be registered in the Layer2Manager.
     - When distributing seigniorage, the seigniorage paid to Layer 2 sequencers is paid to Layer 2 Manager.
 Therefore, Layer2Manager holds the seigniorage until the seigniorage of Layer2Candidate is settled.

 - Authority